Searching in Euclidean Spaces with Predictions: Lower bound

 \section{Lower bound}

 In this section we provide a lower bound for the search problem with $c$-predictions.
 Our lower bounds are meaningful when we assume that $c$ is large enough.
-The idea is to construct many $c$-predictions for several different targets that are indistinguishable, unless we are quite close to the target.
-For each such prediction $\lambda$, there is a small ball around the target where the value of $\lambda$ is different from the other predictions, but all the other predictions have the same value on that small ball.
-Then, the searcher has to visit \emph{all} the small balls around the targets, because in the worst case the target is going to be in the last small ball visited.
+The idea is to construct $c$-predictions for infinitely many different targets with the property that any two of them are indistinguishable, unless we are quite close to the target.
+For each such prediction $\lambda$, there is a small ball around the target where the value of $\lambda$ is different from the other predictions, but most of the other predictions have the same value on that small ball.
+Then, the searcher has to visit \emph{all} the small balls around the targets, because in the worst case the target is going to be in the last small ball that is visited.

-First, using the techniques by Elbassioni, Fishkin and Sitters~\cite{ElbassioniFS09} developed for the Euclidean Traveling Salesperson with Neighbourhoods, one can show the following bound.
+First, inspired by the technique by Elbassioni, Fishkin and Sitters~\cite{ElbassioniFS09} developed for the Euclidean Traveling Salesperson with Neighbourhoods, one can show the following bound.
 See Dumitrescu and T{\'{o}}th~\cite{DumitrescuT16} for an improvement over~\cite{ElbassioniFS09} where the same idea is reused.